jupyterlab/jupyterlab/docs/css.md

   any CSS files in a `style` subdirectory that are needed to style itself.
 * Multiple CSS files may be used and organized as needed, but they should be imported into a single `index.css` at the top-level of the plugin.
-* The `index.css` of each plugin should be imported inside `packages/default-theme/style/index.css`.

 ## CSS class names